 Norfolk Black History Month

-This October the School of American Studies will co-sponsor an exhibition as well as a series of lectures and cafes as part of the Norfolk Black History Month.
-AMS's Containing Multitudes Exhibition is featured on pages 44-49 of the programme.
+In October 2012 we co-sponsored an exhibition as well as a series of lectures and cafes as part of the Norfolk Black History Month.
+Our Containing Multitudes Exhibition is featured on pages 44-49 of the programme.
 View the Norfolk Black History Month programme online.

 Ecopoetry in Schools

-Ecopoetry in Schools is an outreach programme initiated by the Literature and American Studies departments at the University of East Anglia, and supported by CUE East, the Norfolk Wildlife Trust and Norfolk County Council.
+Ecopoetry in Schools was an outreach programme initiated in 2011 by Literature and American Studies staff at the University of East Anglia, and supported by CUE East, the Norfolk Wildlife Trust and Norfolk County Council.

 Find out more.